Towards Foundation Models for 3D Vision: How Close Are We?

 \subsection{Keypoint Matching}

-\textbf{Task Definition} We give the subject two views of the same scene.
+\textbf{Task Definition} We give the subject two views of a scene.
 We then ask the subject to choose five points in one image and match the corresponding points in the other image.

 \textbf{Dataset} We use the Megadepth-1500 dataset~\cite{sun_loftr_2021, li_megadepth_2018}.
 The scenes are historic locations with wide-baseline images.
 It provides accurate depth and camera pose ground-truth.
 For the keypoints chosen by the subject, we use the depth and camera pose to find the ground-truth correspondence in the other image, and we run additional forward-backward consistency checks to ensure co-visibility.
-We randomly sample 450 image pairs and ask the human subject to annotate 5 keypoint pairs on each of them, resulting in 2,250 keypoint pairs.
+We randomly sample 450 image pairs and ask the human subject to annotate 5 keypoint pairs on each, resulting in 2,250 keypoint pairs.